Aging & Health A to Z

 Medications to Reduce Tobacco Dependence

-Since recovery from alcohol and substance abuse is considered an ongoing process, your healthcare professional will want to make follow-up appointments to make sure that you are successfully avoiding your problem substance.
+Since recovery from alcohol and substance abuse is considered an ongoing process, your healthcare provider will want to make follow-up appointments to make sure that you are successfully avoiding your problem substance.
 For example, you may be at risk of “falling off the wagon” if there are new stresses in your life.
-Therefore, seeing your healthcare professional or social worker every three to six months after you have kicked your habit is a smart precaution.
+Therefore, it is a smart precaution to see your healthcare provider or social worker every three to six months after you have kicked your habit.

 Posted: March 2012